35+ Fun, Cheap, and Free Things to Do in Seattle

 If you enjoy coffee, particularly Starbucks coffee, then I highly recommend you take time to pay a visit to the Starbucks Reserve Roastery at 1124 Pike Street.
 I’ve heard it described as Starbucks Disneyland…and I think that’s a pretty fair assessment.

 For a few dollars, you can try out some amazing coffee.
-Or go in together with your travel companion(s) and try a flight including coffee flights by origin or brew method.
+Or go in together with your travel companion(s) and try a coffee flight by origin or brew method.

 three small metal coffee pots with three small coffee cups